alanrodgz/AI-Calendar-Monitor/replit.md

 ## Recent Changes

+- ✓ Converted from React/Vite to Next.js 15 with App Router
+- ✓ Updated to use Turbopack for fast development builds
+- ✓ Migrated all components to Next.js structure
-- ✓ Added Firebase Authentication with Google OAuth integration
+- ✓ Fixed Firebase Authentication with Google OAuth integration
-- ✓ Created modern landing page with feature showcase
-- ✓ Implemented authentication-protected calendar access
-- ✓ Added user profile display and sign-out functionality
+- ✓ Created Next.js API routes for goals, tasks, AI suggestions, and chat
-- ✓ Fixed OpenAI API integration to use gpt-3.5-turbo model
+- ✓ Updated all import paths to use Next.js @ alias convention
+- ✓ Configured TypeScript, ESLint, and Tailwind CSS for Next.js
-- ✓ Resolved AI chat functionality with proper error handling
+- ✓ Maintained OpenAI GPT-3.5-turbo integration for AI functionality
-- ✓ Updated storage layer with proper TypeScript types

 ## Changelog

-- June 17, 2025: Initial Motion AI calendar setup with full AI integration
+- June 17, 2025: Converted Motion AI calendar to Next.js architecture with TypeScript, ESLint, Tailwind CSS, App Router, and Turbopack

 ## User Preferences